US STOCKS-Wall St falls as consumer, finance stocks weigh

 "Technically, the market is very overbought and just about everyone out there, including the strongest bulls, want to see a nice orderly consolidation."

-Six of the 11 major S&P sectors were lower, with the financial index leading the decliners with a 0.94 percent fall.
+Seven of the 11 major S&P sectors were lower, with the consumer discretionary index leading the decliners with a 0.81 percent fall.

-Wells Fargo and Bank of America were down about 1.5 percent and were among the biggest drags on the S&P.

 Time Inc jumped 16 percent to $16.01 after the New York Post reported that the publisher had rejected a takeover bid from billionaire investor Edgar Bronfman Jr.